-Will open to referrals to all patients who are fully vaccinated who meet moderate-severe immunosuppressive conditions listed above.
-Referral will be reviewed by Evusheld Team and if appropriate patients will be scheduled at select sites.
-Clinicians should review fact sheet with patients before placing order
+Referrals via REF 1014 avaiable to all patients who are fully vaccinated who meet moderatesevere immunosuppressive conditions listed above.
+Referral will be reviewed by Evusheld Team and if appropriate patients will be scheduled at select sites (See Figure 1 below).
+Clinicians shall review fact sheet with patients before placing referral order.

+Figure 1.
 Workflow for referrals